cassgvp/WIN-Open-Neuroimaging-Community/docs/tools/analysis.md

 nav_order: 4
 ---

-# WIN Open Tools
+# Open Analysis
+{: .fs-9 }

-How to use FSL reproducibly.
+How to share reproducible FSL analysis pipelines.
+{: .fs-6 .fw-300 }

+---

 <mark>To be completed</mark>